The Winter of Our Public Discontent

-In some respects this backlash is self-inflicted because we used to promote the wine business as a weigh-station for wannabe rich and famous tourists.
+In some respects, this backlash is self-inflicted because we used to promote the wine business as a weigh-station for wannabe rich and famous tourists.
 The general populace however roots for the underdog and hopes the top dog falls off their mountain top.
 That's been made abundantly clear with the Occupy Movement messaging and the related social threads since the Great Recession.

 Ironically that lifestyle characterization for the wine business is largely a mirage because anyone in the business knows the average return on assets and pre-tax profitability really isn't that great compared to alternative investments.
-But perhaps if the business were seen by non-industry folks as it really is: family farms and hard-working family business people instead of affluent toys - perhaps then the non-wine community wouldn't process the discussion as "us against them" or "they can afford to go without."
+But perhaps if the business were seen by non-industry folks as it really is: family farms and hard-working family businesspeople instead of affluent toys - perhaps then the non-wine community wouldn't process the discussion as "us against them" or "they can afford to go without."

 No matter the sociology, while the underlying sentiment might be a part of the issue, more directly to the question, the discontent is emanating from three primary groups; locals, politicians, and the wine business itself.

-Other people moved to wine country with eyes open and found their perfect spot with just the right balance of activity, views, and wineries but they don't want to see change in their neighborhood or on their street.
+Other people moved to wine country with their eyes open and found their perfect spot with just the right balance of activity, views, and wineries but they don't want to see a change in their neighborhood or on their street.
 Let that be in somebody else's backyard.
 It ends up being a discussion of landowner rights once new landowners seek to develop their holdings.
 That situation is represented by this newspaper quote:

 "Bill Hocker who owns a weekend home down the street from the project site, said it's much too big for the area and would draw 18,000 people up a rural winding road each year for tastings and events.
 Hocker said he is organizing neighborhood opposition to the winery project, similar to what's been happening to other winery projects in the past year.
 There's a whole host of issues we're going to attack on, Hocker said."